 I was able to get ~.2grams in the Pax 2 chamber using my Santa Cruz Shredder.
 I was able to get ~.4grams when using my MFLB Finishing grinder.
 Now I packed it down pretty tight so I don’t really recommend this but I do recommend that you use/pick up the MFLB Finishing Grinder to use with your PAX 2.
 It really helps produce much denser clouds and an even vape of your herbs.
 Ramps up the cleaning a bit but it’s worth it.

 The Pax 2 uses a stainless steel oven and vapor path.

 *Firefly Concentrate Pads are out now and they work really well.
 If you have a Firefly already or going to be picking one up soon then I recommend adding the pads to your order.
 It’s extremely easy to use and it tastes sooooo good.

-Cleaning & Maintenance – Overall, both these units are extremely easy to clean.
+Overall, both these units are extremely easy to clean.

-The Firefly can basically just be wiped down after a use while the oven/lid are still warm and it stays clean.
+The Firefly can basically just be wiped down after use while the oven/lid is still warm and it stays clean.
 Maybe once a month I’ll put some ISO on a paper towel and wipe down the stainless steel vapor path on the inside and take a Q-Tip to the bowl.
 The window on the lid does get dirty pretty fast but it doesn’t hinder the device in any way, you just can’t really see the herbs clearly so I try to keep that clean.